Radcliffe Camera

 maternity/paternity/adoption leave

-No, and therefore the period while suspended would not be counted towards the quantitative standard (pace and maximum timeframe).
+No, and the period of suspension would not be counted towards the quantitative standard (pace and maximum timeframe).

 Change of courseIf elements of the old course contribute towards the new course, then credit hours will be included in the quantitative standard (pace and maximum timeframe).
 When all elements of the new course are unrelated to the old course, then credit hours will not be included in the quantitative standard (pace and maximum timeframe).